breckinloggins/sugar/readme.md

 It comes with a Java-based "IDE" that shows how the language itself can choose the syntax highlighting, completion assist, and other features as it is being written.

 *<name> can't be Cx because that implies "C".
 Mx maybe?
+How about "Nihilo", from the latin "Nothing", which is what we start from?